-130.04 COLLEGE ADMINISTRATIVE CONFERENCE
+130.04 College Administrative Conference

 The College Administrative Conference is comprised of the chancellor of SUNY, the president of SUNY Cortland, the vice presidents, deans and such other persons as may be designated by the president.
-It serves as an advisory and consultative body to the president of the university.
+Each college administrative conference shall act as an advisory and consultative body to the president of the college, and it shall consider such matters as may be presented to it by its presiding officer.

-(Policies: Article IX, Title E, Section 1)
+(BoT Policies: Article IX, Title E, Section 1)

-130.05 SUNY CORTLAND AUXILIARY SERVICES
+130.05 SUNY Cortland Auxiliary Services

-SUNY Cortland Auxiliary Services (http://www.cortlandasc.com/) was established in 1952 under the name Faculty-Student Association with the chartered purposes "to promote and cultivate educational and social relations among the students and faculty of the College in every way possible in their study, work, living and extracurricular activities."
+SUNY Cortland Auxiliary Services was established in 1952 under the name Faculty-Student Association with the chartered purposes "to promote and cultivate educational and social relations among the students and faculty of the College in every way possible in their study, work, living and extracurricular activities."
 Primarily it has operated food services and The Campus Store and provided accounting services to student organizations and other groups.
 The Cortland Auxiliary executive office is located in Winchell Hall and customer service is on the first floor of Neubig Hall.

-130.06 CORTLAND COLLEGE FOUNDATION
+130.06 Cortland College Foundation

-The Cortland College Foundation (http://cortland.edu/foundation/) is incorporated as a nonprofit organization designed to receive and manage gifts in support of SUNY Cortland.
-A full description of the foundation and its activities is found in 775.06 (/offices/publications/handbook/part-seven/index.dot).
+The Cortland College Foundation is incorporated as a nonprofit organization designed to receive and manage gifts in support of SUNY Cortland.
+A full description of the foundation and its activities is found in 775.06.

-130.07 SUNY CORTLAND ALUMNI ASSOCIATION
+130.07 SUNY Cortland Alumni Association

-The SUNY Cortland Alumni Association, Inc (http://cortland.edu/alumni/default.asp)., is designed to foster a continuing relationship between the university and its more than 60,000 graduates through programs of mutual interest and benefit.
+The SUNY Cortland Alumni Association, Inc., is designed to foster a continuing relationship between the university and its more than 60,000 graduates through programs of mutual interest and benefit.
 An elected board of directors is responsible for managing the organization's business and activities.
 Alumni programming is founded on the basis of a university-alumni partnership working on behalf of individual graduates and the advancement of the institution.
 Alumni Engagement is the center for the maintenance of alumni records and provides administrative support for alumni operations.
 Among the many activities supported by the Alumni Association are student scholarship and award programs, class and regional reunions, the Student Alumni Association, Alumni Reunion Weekend, a newspaper, career networking with alumni for undergraduate students, and communications with alumni.
 Alumni also assist with the recruitment of new students.